rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default message;
 {{< /highlight >}}

-Basically both models define the shapes of their entities.
-For instance, the message model has a database column with the name text of type string.
+Both models define the shapes of their entities.
+The message model has a database column with the name text of type string.
 You can add multiple database columns horizontally to your model.
-In the end, all columns of a model make up a table row in the database and each row reflect a database entry (e.g. message, user).
-The database table name is defined a first argument in the Sequelize model definition.
+All columns of a model make up a table row in the database, and each row reflects a database entry, such as a message or user.
+The database table name is defined by an argument in the Sequelize model definition.
 The message domain has the table "message".
-Furthermore, you can define relationships between entities with Sequelize by using associations.
-In this case, a message entity belongs to one user and a user has many messages.
-That's everything you need for setting up a minimal database with two domains.
-However, since this is mostly about GraphQL on the server-side and not too much about databases, you should read up more database subjects on your own to fully grasp the topic.
+Youcan define relationships between entities with Sequelize using associations.
+In this case, a message entity belongs to one user, and that user has many messages.
+That's a minimal database setup with two domains, but since we're focusing on server-side GraphQL, you should consider reading more about databases subjects outside of these tutorials to fully grasp the concept.

-Next, you need to connect to your database from within your application in the *src/models/index.js* file.
-Essentially everything that is needed are the database name, a database super user and the user's password.
-You may also want to define a database dialect, because Sequelize supports other databases too.
+Next, connect to your database from within your application in the *src/models/index.js* file.
+We'll need the database name, a database super user, and the user's password.
+You may also want to define a database dialect, because Sequelize supports other databases as well.

 {{< highlight javascript >}}
 import Sequelize from 'sequelize';